 Read More »Building Shelves 1

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to make the following problem true.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the following problem true.
 Ricky is building ? sets of shelves for the office.
 It takes him ? ? minutes to do each set of shelves.
 He’ll be done building the sets in ? hours.
 Source: Chase Orton

 Read More »It’s About Time 1